 Character Encodings

-All characters used in the Plaine & Easie Code MUST be within the [[ASCII]] code range.
-Plaine & Easie MAY be transmitted as part of another encoding standard, such as UTF-8, as long as the characters used within the encoding itself do not fall outside of the ASCII range.
+All characters used in the Plaine and Easie Code encoding MUST be within the [[ASCII]] code range.
+Plaine and Easie MAY be transmitted as part of another encoding standard, such as UTF-8, as long as the characters used within the encoding itself do not fall outside the ASCII range.

-Depending on the application, some ASCII characters MAY be encoded in another way; for example, Plaine & Easie Code could be embedded in HTML where some characters are replaced by Named character references.
+Depending on the application, some ASCII characters MAY be encoded in another way; for example, Plaine and Easie Code could be embedded in HTML where some characters are replaced by Named character references.

 MARC21 and UNIMARC

-The Plaine & Easie code is accepted as a format within a MARC (MAchine Readable Catalogue) or UNIMARC (UNIversal MARC) record.
+The Plaine and Easie Code is accepted as a format within a MARC (Machine Readable Catalog) or UNIMARC (Universal MARC) record.
 The specifics of each system are given in the [[MARC21]] documentation or in the [[UNIMARC]] documentation.
 The 031 MARC21 field is used to record incipits, while UNIMARC uses the 036 field.
-The subfields used by these formats for Plaine & Easie Code is given in [[[#marc21-unimarc-subfields]]].
+The subfields used by these formats for Plaine and Easie Code are given in [[[#marc21-unimarc-subfields]]].

 In both systems, the $2 subfield indicates the coding system used for the incipit.
-This code MUST be pe2 for Version 2 of the Plaine & Easie Code.
+This code MUST be pe2 for Version 2 of the Plaine and Easie Code.
+If $2 is omitted, or if the value of $2 is pe, then the values in the field MUST be interpreted as conforming to Version 1 of the Plaine and Easie Code.

 Field MARC21 UNIMARC